CSA Group

-The CSA Group (formerly the Canadian Standards Association; CSA) is a standards organization which develops standards in 57 areas.
+The CSA Group, formerly known as the Canadian Standards Association (CSA), is a standards organization which develops standards in 57 areas.
 CSA publishes standards in print and electronic form, and provides training and advisory services.
 CSA is composed of representatives from industry, government, and consumer groups.

 CSA began as the Canadian Engineering Standards Association (CESA) in 1919, federally chartered to create standards.
 During World War I, lack of interoperability between technical resources led to the formation of a standards committee.

 CSA is accredited by the Standards Council of Canada, a crown corporation which promotes voluntary standardization in Canada.
 This accreditation verifies that CSA is competent to carry out standards development and certification functions, and is based on internationally recognised criteria and procedures.

 The CSA registered mark shows that a product has been independently tested and certified to meet recognized standards for safety or performance.

 History

 During World War I, lack of interoperability between technical resources led to frustration, injury, and death.
 Britain requested that Canada form a standards committee.

 Sir John Kennedy, as chairman of the Civil Engineers' Canadian Advisory Committee, led the investigation into the necessity of an independent Canadian standards organization.
 As a result, the Canadian Engineering Standards Association (CESA) was established in 1919.
 CESA was federally chartered to create standards.
 At the beginning, they attended to specific needs: aircraft parts, bridges, building construction, electrical work, and wire rope.
 The first standards issued by CESA were for steel railway bridges, in 1920.